Hierarchical Control for Head-to-Head Autonomous Racing: Hierarchical Control Design

 \subsubsection{Linear-Quadratic Nash Game Controller}

-Our second low-level approach solves an LQNG using the Coupled Riccati equations \cite{basar}.
+Our second low-level approach solves an LQNG using the coupled Riccati equations \cite{basar}.
 This method involves further simplifying the low-level formulation into a structure with a quadratic objective and linear dynamics.
 The continuous state is simplified to just four variables: $x$ position, $y$ position, $v$ velocity, and $\theta$ heading.
 The control inputs $u^i_t$ are also explicitly broken into acceleration, $a^i_t$, and yaw-rate, $e^i_t$.
-The planning horizon is reduced to $\Bar{\delta}$ where $\Bar{\delta} << \delta < T$.
+The planning horizon is reduced to $\Bar{\delta}$ where $\Bar{\delta} \ll \delta < T$.
 To construct our quadratic objective for player $i$, we break it into three components.
 The first is to minimize the distance to the upcoming target waypoint from the high-level planner $\Bar{\psi}^i$ calculated by the following equation:

-The second component is to maximize each opponent's distance from the location of estimated target waypoints $\Bar{\psi^j}$ calculated by the following equation:
+Because we cannot know how the opponent will behave over the planning horizon, we use the best response computed by MCTS in the high-level planner to estimate the opponent's target waypoints.
+Using those waypoints, the second component of the objective is to maximize the opponent's distance from the location of those estimated target waypoints $\Bar{\psi^j}$ calculated by the following equation:

-We drop all of the constraints with the exception of collision avoidance, and it is incorporated as the third component and penalty term in the objective where the distance to each opponent should be maximized.
+We drop all of the constraints except collision avoidance, and it is incorporated as the third component and penalty term in the objective where the distance to each opponent should be maximized.
 This term is calculated by the following equation:

 The final quadratic objective aggregates the components \eqref{eq:lqng_obj1}-\eqref{eq:lqng_obj3} using weight multipliers ($\rho_i$) to place varying emphasis on the components as follows: